charlocc/charlotteportfolio/README.md

 To navigate the site, if you click the links in the navigation, each link will bring you to the corresponding part of the webpage.

-If you click on the images in the "My Work" section of the page, you will be taken to that deployed application (some of these images are placeholders until I have more work to link).
+If you click on the images in the "My Work" section of the page, you will be taken to that deployed application (currently these images are placeholders until I have work to link).
     WHEN I click on the images of the applications THEN I am taken to that deployed application

-    WHEN I load their portfolio
-    THEN I am presented with the developer's name, a recent photo or avatar,

 WHEN I resize the page or view the site on various screens and devices